 At CAPS, our responsibility is to accurately assess and meet the needs of all IC students.
 However, there may be some specific limitations to what we can offer.
 While many of our counselors have specialized training and skill in a variety of clinical treatments, a college counseling center approaches services from a Generalist perspective.
 That is, we can help most students on campus with managing their mental health symptoms and Wellness goals.
 However, there may be cases where the recommended best care is to refer a student to a specialist in treating a certain disorder/set of symptoms or to make a referral to a more comprehensive or specialized level of care (i.e. Inpatient Hospitalization or a Psychiatric Day Program).
 Examples of this include:

 - Symptoms of moderate to severe Eating Disorders where medical oversight and nutritional counseling and supervision are required or the student’s medical health is potentially or imminently jeopardized

-- Psychological symptoms related to a medical condition that are best addressed by a medical or neurological provider
+- Psychological symptoms related to a medical condition that are best addressed by a medical or neurological specialist

 - Complex Post-Traumatic Stress Disorder that requires specialized clinical interventions such as immersive exposure therapy

 - Substance use/abuse/addiction that interferes with a student’s ability to engage not only in their academic responsibilities but that requires a higher level of treatment (such as Medical Detoxification or Rehabilitation)